-Divided into 6 sections, RBI Monetary Museum explains the history of money through definitions, exhibits and info-graphics.
-It touches base on early barter exchange, metals as mode of payment, coins issued by Indian kings, rulers, princely states and British.
-It then moves to evolution of paper currency, cheques, promissory notes, bills of exchange, establishment of banks and use of electronic money.
+RBI Monetary MuseumDivided into six sections, the RBI Monetary Museum explains the history of money through definitions, exhibits and info-graphics.
+It touches base on early barter exchange, metals as mode of payment, coins issued by Indian kings, rulers, princely states and the British.
+It then moves to the evolution of paper currency, cheques, promissory notes, bills of exchange, establishment of banks and the use of electronic money.

-There are interactive kiosks that take you on a virtual tour and run you through quizzes regarding objects inside the museum.
-A good way to involve children!
+There are interactive kiosks that take you on a virtual tour of the place and run you through quizzes regarding the objects inside the museum – a good way to involve children!
 Give yourself a good two hours inside the museum to absorb this historical evolution of Indian currency.
+For a unique concept, the place is low profile with zero buzz.
+In spite of choosing to visit the RBI Museum on a Sunday, I had the place all to myself.

-- Use of Cowry shells and other metallic objects as currency.
+• Use of Cowry shells and other metallic objects as currency

-- A suitcase whose outer surface is made from shredded discontinued currency notes, and Ornaments made from discontinued coins.
+• A suitcase whose outer surface is made from shredded discontinued currency notes, and ornaments made from discontinued coins.

-RBI Monetary Museum Mumbai Address & Timings
+RBI Monetary Museum Mumbai timings to visit

 Reserve Bank of India Monetary Museum